freeradical13/freeradical13.github.io/index.md

 An area of vegetation has many layers and the topmost layer is called the [Canopy][].

-One or more ecosystems may be classified as part of [Biomes][] (with intersections called [Ecotones][]) based on terrestrial vegetation type or aquatic physical characteristics:
+One or more ecosystems may be classified as part of [Biomes][] based on terrestrial vegetation type or aquatic physical characteristics (with intersections called [Ecotones][]):

 * A [Tropical Rainforest][] biome has relatively constant and high rainfall throughout the year.
 * A [Savanna][] biome has relatively warm and constant temperature throughout the year with some seasonal variation.